Hilda Vaughan: Later writings

 Vaughan's later novels – The Curtain Rises (1935), Harvest Home (1936), The Fair Woman (1942), Pardon and Peace (1945) and The Candle and the Light (1954) – were also received well, but with less fervour.
-With the outbreak of the Second World War, Charles sent Vaughan and their children to the United States, where they stayed there from 1939 to 1943.
+With the outbreak of the Second World War, Vaughan and her children went to the United States, where they stayed from 1939 to 1943.
 The Fair Woman was published whilst there, and later republished in England as Iron and Gold (1948).
 An exception to the more muted success was the novella A Thing of Nought (1934; revised edition 1948), which returns to some of the same themes as The Battle to the Weak.
 As well as being critically acclaimed, it unexpectedly sold out within four days of publication.
 During this period, Vaughan also wrote two plays with Laurier Lister: She Too was Young (1938), performed at Wyndham's Theatre, London, and Forsaking All Other, which was never performed.